jrpool/rallytree/README.md

     ![report page](static/report.png)

-The interaction in the report page, however, employs streaming.
+The interaction in the report page employs streaming.
 The report page, when served, initially displays counts of 0.
 But, as soon as it finishes loading, it automatically submits a request to the server.
 To fulfill the request, the server:

 - creates a server-sent-event stream
 - performs the form’s requested operation on the specified tree of user stories